BETA -- Earn free Robux at earnaldo.com

 99 Nights in the Forest Roblox gameplay showing a fortified camp at night with torches glowing and the dark forest beyond

-99 Nights in the Forest has taken over Roblox with 227,000+ concurrent players and more than 25 billion total visits since its March 2025 launch.
-Developed by Grandma's Favourite Games, this co-op horror survival game drops you into a hostile wilderness where you'll build camps, dodge the terrifying Deer monster, rescue missing children, and explore 4 distinct biomes.
-This guide breaks down every active code, the fastest survival strategies, biome walkthroughs, and the smartest crafting order after the March 21, 2026 update.
+99 Nights in the Forest has taken over Roblox with 442,000+ concurrent players at peak (making it the #3 most-played game on the platform) and more than 25 billion total visits since its March 2025 launch.
+Developed by Grandma's Favourite Games, this co-op horror survival game drops you into a hostile wilderness where you'll build camps, dodge terrifying monsters, rescue missing children, and explore 4 distinct biomes.
+This guide breaks down every active code, the fastest survival strategies, biome walkthroughs, and the smartest crafting order -- updated for the April 2026 Offerings and Easter updates.

 Table of Contents